pdnpa/interpretation-key/docs/src/docs/urban/urban.md

 **H1b Major transport routes** - transport routes which cover a significant area, defined as multi- carriageway roads, functioning multi-track railways, railyards, and airports.
 Grass verges obviously associated with the transport route are included.

+**H1c Minor transport routes** - transport routes that do not qualify as H1b (e.g., roads, streets).

-This data has been sourced from Ordnance Survey: https://www.ordnancesurvey.co.uk/blog/all-about-os-mastermap-topography-layer
+This data has been sourced from Ordnance Survey: [https://www.ordnancesurvey.co.uk/blog/all-about-os-mastermap-topography-layer](https://www.ordnancesurvey.co.uk/blog/all-about-os-mastermap-topography-layer)